-- 1. The development standards of this section shall apply to Adaptive Reuse projects where there is a conversion from an existing nonresidential building (excluding buildings or portions of buildings used for Lodging Hotels, Motels uses) to multi-family residential use or mixed-use.
+- The development standards of this section shall apply to adaptive reuse projects where there is a conversion from an existing nonresidential building to multi-family residential use or mixed-use.
 Where this section conflicts with Section 17.50.160 (Mixed-Use Projects), Section 17.50.350 (Urban Housing), or Article 3 (Specific Plan Standards), this section shall apply except as otherwise provided in this section. - 2.
-Adaptive Reuse Projects are eligible to use the standards of this section five years after a certificate of occupancy is issued for the non-residential building.
+Adaptive reuse projects are eligible to use the standards of this section five years after a certificate of occupancy is issued for the non-residential building.